Luqt4/lukgt4/README.md

 <!--About me-->
 ## About me

-I’m a passionate and tech-savvy IT student.
-I had my first encounter with a computer as a child at the age of 7, where I played games and surfed the internet.
-At 12, I participated in a programming masterclass and found my passion.
-Since then, I’ve been exploring the field.
-I appreciate how technology provides opportunities and streamlines complex processes.
+I'm an IT student who likes to venture into the tech world, a born Gearhead passionate about sports cars.
+I had my first encounter with a computer as a child, at 7 years old, where I played games and surfed the internet.
+At the age of 12, I participated in a programming masterclass and discovered my passion.
+Since then, I have explored the field.
+I appreciate how technology offers opportunities and streamlines complex processes.

-I hold a technical degree in game programming and currently pursue Analysis and Systems Development.
-My goal is to become a Full Stack developer, achieve complete proficiency in a programming language (C#, Python, or JavaScript), gain my first professional experience in the field, and become fluent in a foreign language, starting with English and then Spanish.
+I have a technical degree in game programming and am currently studying Systems Analysis and Development.
+My goal is to become a Full Stack developer, achieve complete proficiency in at least one programming language (C#), gain my first professional experience in the field and become fluent in a foreign language, starting with English and then Spanish.

 <br></br>